Evergreen Conifers

 The pine family (Pinaceae) is the largest and most diverse conifer group, boasting around 250 species across 11 genera.
 These trees range from modest shrubs to towering giants over 300 feet tall.

+These trees produce both male and female cones.
+Female cones are the larger, woody structures that remain on branches.
+Male cones are smaller, release pollen, and then fall away once their job is done.
 The cones themselves are masterpieces of design, from small, 2-inch mugo pine cones to the impressive, 20-inch cones of the sugar pine.

 Their Scent: Aromatic and Medicinal Benefits

 Spend time among evergreens, and their invigorating aroma is unmistakable.
-This “piney” scent is not just pleasant—it is medicinal.
+This “piney” scent is not just pleasant, it is medicinal.
 The volatile compounds released by evergreens act as natural antiseptics and respiratory aids.

 The Protective Role of Bark